Mayurji/mayurji.github.io/_deep-learning/30DaysOfML.md

 * **Calculating Distance**

-  While performing **clustering, dimensionality** **reduction** and many other ml algorithms, we use various distance metrics to find  distance between vectors and matrices.
+  While performing **clustering, dimensionality** **reduction** and many other ml algorithms, we use various distance metrics to find the distance between vectors and matrices.
 In PyTorch, we can perform these operations using **cdist**.

   ```python